 - Students are responsible for their own housing, but QSURE will provide a nominal reimbursement for housing expenses

-- Be enrolled as a full-time undergrad student with an expected graduation after December 2019
+- Enrolled as a full-time undergrad student with an expected graduation after December 2023

 - A keen interest in cancer and population health